hasanmoudud/geocompr/main.md

 </div>

 The final type of vectorisation involves conversion of rasters to polygons.
-This can be done with `raster::rasterToPolygons()`, wich converts each raster cell into a polygon consisting of five coordinates, all of which are stored in memory (explaining why rasters are often fast compared with vectors!)
+This can be done with `raster::rasterToPolygons()`, wich converts each raster cell into a polygon consisting of five coordinates, all of which are stored in memory (explaining why rasters are often fast compared with vectors!).

-This is illustrated below by converting the `grain` object into polygons and subsequently dissolving borders between polygons with the same attribute values.
+This is illustrated below by converting the `grain` object into polygons and subsequently dissolving borders between polygons with the same attribute values (also see the `dissolve` argument in `rasterToPolygons()`).
 Attributes in this case are stored in a collumn called `layer` (see section \@ref(geometry-unions) and Figure \@ref(fig:raster-vectorization2)).
 (Note: a convenient alternative for converting rasters into polygons is `spex::polygonize()` which by default returns an `sf` object.)